About The Experience

 Concept Conceived by…..

-Eric Vaughn Johnson, Executive Director is an award-winning director from Rochester, and has been at the forefront of countless theatrical and film productions both on- and off-stage.
-He has been described as “an influential part of Rochester Arts” (West Side News), as “one of the leading figures in Rochester’s musical arts scene” (Pittsford Neighbors Magazine), and was recently featured as a Rochester “Extraordinary Person” (News 8 Now).
+Eric Vaughn Johnson, Johnson is an award-winning director from Rochester, and has been at the forefront of countless theatrical and film productions both on- and off-stage.
+He has been described as “an influential part of Rochester Arts” (West Side News), as “one of the leading figures in Rochester’s musical arts scene” (Pittsford Neighbors Magazine), featured as a Rochester “Extraordinary Person” (News 8 Now), and most recently as “transforming Rochester into a mecca of performance art,” (Brighton Connections Magazine).

 Previously, Johnson served as the Program Director of Rochester Association of the Performing Arts, the Artistic Director of SNAP Musical Theatre, and the President of Greece Performing Arts.
 Johnson has managed numerous performing arts centers, namely the 2,000-seat Kodak Center for Performing Arts (formerly Theatre on the Ridge).
 Working closely with countless local and National show promoters, Johnson managed and coordinated concerts and events such as “The Beach Boys,” “Vicki Lawrence,” and “Kenny Rogers.”